 I really loved my time in Lebanon and I’m so glad I went.
 Firstly it’s different to anywhere I have been before, and secondly, you can visit Lebanon on a budget!
 Yes that’s right, the cost to travel to Lebanon and Beirut is not that expensive!
 Or at least, it doesn’t have to be.

 Before I tell you what I spent so you can budget for your trip to Lebanon let me explain that Beirut is a City of contrasts.
 The locals will tell you people are rich or they’re poor, and this is obvious when exploring Beirut.

 Downtown Beirut is where the modern Beirut Souks/ Shopping Mall is, it’s full of high street and designer brand, International restaurants and fancy looking cafes.

-Then there’s areas like Gemmayze which is the ‘hipster’ type area and also where I stayed when I was in Beirut at The Grand Meshmosh Hotel.
+Then there are areas like Gemmayze which is the ‘hipster’ type area and also where I stayed when I was in Beirut at The Grand Meshmosh Hotel.
 This neighbourhood as some fancy coffee shops and restaurants too but not as fancy as Downtown and it’s easy to find cheaper places too.

 Then you have areas like Hamra where the American University although I didn’t spend that much time there.